 Cockroaches

-Species of Cockroaches in The UK
+Species of UK cockroaches

 The American cockroach (Periplaneta americana)